ibm-cloud-architecture/refarch-reefer-ml/docs/predictive-maintenance.md

 ## Predictive maintenance problem statement

+If you want a good understanding of the problem space for predictive maintenance read, [Yana Ageeva's article in toward data science](https://towardsdatascience.com/predictive-maintenance-scheduling-with-ibm-data-science-experience-and-decision-optimization-25bc5f1b1b99).

 The success of predictive maintenance models depend on three main components:

 * having the right data